JasimAhamed262/JasimAhamed262/README.md

 My expertise is centered on building intelligent, user-driven, and scalable solutions:

 💻 Frontend Development & Future Focus
-I have well-versed knowledge in core web technologies, including HTML, CSS, and JavaScript.
+I have well versed knowledge in core web technologies, including HTML, CSS, and JavaScript.

-I design responsive interfaces with custom UI/UX  and am currently focused on advancing my skills into React to build modern, component-based applications that enhance user engagement and provide seamless interactions.
+I design responsive interfaces with custom UI/UX  and am currently focused on advancing my skills into React to build modern, component based applications that enhance user engagement and provide seamless interactions.

 ☁️ Cloud Infrastructure & Optimization
 I possess a solid foundation in AWS  and practical experience in optimizing cloud environments.